-- (C) the Department may reasonably withhold any disbursement of developer fees if it is determines that the Development is not progressing as necessary to meet the benchmarks for the timely completion of construction of the Development that is set forth in the loan documents, or that cost overruns have put the Development Owner's ability to repay its Direct Loan or complete the construction of the Development Owner's ability to repay its Direct Loan or complete the construction of the Development in accordance with the terms of the loan documents and within budget at risk.
+- (C) the Department may reasonably withhold any disbursement of developer fees if it is determined that the Development is not progressing as necessary to meet Contract benchmarks or that cost overruns may put the Department's funds or completion within budget at risk.
 Once a reasonable alternative that is deemed acceptable by the Department has been provided, disbursement of the remaining fee may occur; - (6) expenditures must be allowable and reasonable in accordance with federal, state, and local rules and regulations.
 The Department shall determine the reasonableness of each expenditure requested.
 The Department may request the Development Owner make modifications to the disbursement request and is authorized to modify the disbursement procedures set forth herein and to establish such additional requirements for payment of Department funds to Development Owner as may be necessary or advisable for compliance with all program requirements.
-For HOME Direct Loans: Pre-award costs for predevelopment activities, as specified in the loan documents, are allowable only if they were incurred less than 24 months prior to the commitment date (as defined in 24 CFR Part 92) and were associated with the Application Round in which the project was awarded; - (7) table funding requests will not be considered unless: - (A) a "Commitment to a specific local project" as defined in 24 CFR Part 92 has been made, if applicable; and - (B) ten (10) days prior to anticipated closing, all table funding draw documentation has been completed and submitted to the Department; - (8) each Development Owner must request a progress inspection from Department staff once the property passes 25 percent construction completion based on the AIA G702-703.
-Up to 50 percent of the HOME award will be released prior to receipt of documentation that the progress inspection has occurred; - (9) Following fifty percent construction completion, the remaining HOME funds will be released in accordance with the percentage of construction completion, not to exceed ninety percent of award, at which point funds will be held as retainage until the final draw request.
-Retainage will be held until all of the items described in subparagraphs (A) (G) of this paragraph are received: - (A) Certificate of Substantial Completion (AIA Form G704); - (B) A down date endorsement dated at least 30 calendar days after the date of completion as certified on the Certificate of Substantial Completion (AIA Form G704); - (C) For developments not layered with Housing Tax Credits, a Closed Final Development Inspection Letter from the Department; - (D) For developments subject to the Davis-Bacon Act, evidence from the Senior Labor Standards Specialist that the final wage compliance report was received and approved;
+For HOME Direct Loans: Pre-award costs for predevelopment activities, as specified in the loan documents, are allowable only if they were incurred less than 24 months prior to the commitment date (as defined in 24 CFR Part 92) and were associated with the Application Round in which the project was awarded; - (7) table funding requests will not be considered unless: - (A) a Federal Commitment has been made, if applicable; and - (B) ten (10) days prior to anticipated closing, all table funding draw documentation has been completed and submitted to the Department; - (8) each Development Owner must schedule a progress inspection with Department staff once the property passes 25 percent construction completion based on the AIA G702.
+Only up to 50 percent of the HOME award will be released prior to receipt of documentation that the progress inspection has occurred; - (9) include the withholding of 10 percent of the construction contract for retainage.
+Retainage will be held until at least thirty (30) calendar days after all of the items described in subparagraphs (A) (D) of this paragraph are received: - (A) completion of construction; - (B) a final inspection, after which receipt, a clearance is issued by the Department; - (C) labor standards final wage compliance report; - (D) receipt of certificates of occupancy for New Construction or a certification of completion from the Development architect for Rehabilitation; and - (10) for final disbursement requests, the Development Owner must submit documentation required for Development completion reports which may include documentation of full compliance with the Uniform Relocation Act and any other applicable relocation requirements.